 For more information on primary providers and the UAA, please see Universal Accreditation Act of 2012.
 See additional guidance for limited situations when a primary provider may not be required.
 Learn more about Agency Accreditation.

 Note: The Government of Liberia also accredits adoption agencies, and (with the sole exception of kinship adoptions, as described in “4.
 Adopt the Child in Liberia,” below) only adoption agencies accredited by the Government of Liberia are permitted to operate in Liberia.
-At present, there are six such agencies operating in Liberia: New Horizons Adoption Agency; Small World Adoption; Life Adoption Services; Americans for African Adoption, Across the World Adoptions, and Angels’ Haven.
+At present, there are five such agencies operating in Liberia: New Horizons Adoption Agency; Small World Adoption; Americans for African Adoption, Across the World Adoptions, and Angels’ Haven.
 Across the World Adoptions and Angels’ Haven are partners; Americans for African Adoption works in partnership with the U.S.-based organization Joyful World Ministries, Inc.

 2. Apply to USCIS to be Found Suitable and Eligible to Adopt